wp-plugins/mw-wp-hacks/readme.txt

 * Define custom thumbnail sizes.
 * Fix wp_title in the case of japanese.
 * You can setting that custom post type to disable a single page.
+* You can setting that taxonomy archive to be disabled.
 * Useful method: MW_WP_Hacks::pager();
 * Useful method: MW_WP_Hacks::get_top_parent_id();
 * Useful method: MW_WP_Hacks::is_custom_post_type();